Leitech

 CUSTOM CAPABILITIES

-Cylindrical COMBI Gages The same simultaneous size-and-depth principle applied to reamed bores, drilled holes, and precision cylindrical features.
-Core holes, plain bores, counterbores — verified for size and depth in one check.
+Cylindrical COMBI Gages utilize the same simultaneous size-and-depth principle applied to reamed bores, drilled holes, and precision cylindrical features.
+These gages are ideal for depth calibration of core holes, plain bores, and counterbores — all verified for size and depth in one check.

-Special Coatings Chrome, TiAlN, and DLC coatings for extended wear life in abrasive materials.
-TiAlN provides up to 10x wear life in aluminum and cast iron — the most common upgrade for automotive production environments.
+Special Coatings such as Chrome, TiAlN, and DLC are designed for extended wear life in abrasive materials.
+TiAlN offers up to 10x wear life in aluminum and cast iron, making it the most common upgrade for automotive production environments.

-Left-Hand Threads Available on request for any standard or custom size.
+Left-Hand Threads are available upon request for any standard or custom size, ensuring versatility in precision measurement applications.

-NPT and Pipe Threads Standard and custom configurations for pipe thread depth and engagement verification.
+NPT and Pipe Threads come in standard and custom configurations for pipe thread depth and engagement verification, meeting various industrial needs.

-STI / Helicoil Threads Purpose-built members for thread insert inspection — verifying size and depth of STI threaded holes in one operation.
+STI / Helicoil Threads are purpose-built for thread insert inspection, effectively verifying the size and depth of STI threaded holes in one operation, enhancing efficiency and accuracy.

 Contact us with your drawing, sketch, or description — we'll get back to you with a solution.

 The Leitech Customized Concept: we cover the development costs.
 You pay only for the final solution.
-Tell us your problem.
-We'll build the gage.
-From a single tool to thousands — we have the flexibility and capability to deliver a precision solution in a manageable timeframe at an acceptable cost.
+Share your problem with us, and we'll create the perfect solution, whether it's for depth calibration or a Leitech COMBI Gage.
+From a single tool to thousands, we have the flexibility and capability to deliver a precision measurement solution in a manageable timeframe at an acceptable cost.

 Why Turn-Counting Fails — And What to Do Instead

-Ask a machinist how they check thread depth and there's a good chance the answer is "I count turns."
-It's fast, it requires no special tools, and it's been done that way for decades.
-It's also inaccurate, untraceable, and doesn't measure what actually matters.
+Ask a machinist how they check thread depth, and there's a good chance the answer is "I count turns."
+It's fast, requires no special tools, and has been the norm for decades.
+However, this method is inaccurate, untraceable, and fails to measure what truly matters.

 Here's why:

-Most thread depth specifications are called out from the part face — which typically includes the chamfer depth as part of the total functional engagement length.
-When you count turns, you're starting from whenever the gage first contacts thread — which may or may not correspond to the part face.
-The reference point is inconsistent, operator-dependent, and unverifiable.
+Most thread depth specifications are measured from the part face, which typically includes the chamfer depth as part of the total functional engagement length.
+When you count turns, you're starting from when the gage first contacts the thread, which may not align with the part face.
+This inconsistent reference point is operator-dependent and unverifiable.

-The Leitech telescoping sleeve solves this by resting directly on the part face — flat or angled — giving you a direct reading from exactly the reference point the print calls out.
+The Leitech COMBI Gage addresses this issue by resting directly on the part face—whether flat or angled—providing you with a direct reading from precisely the reference point specified in the print.

-For applications requiring measurement from inside a counterbore or chamfer — at the precise location where full thread engagement begins — Leitech can modify the gage to measure from that exact datum.
-You get the actual length of thread engagement, from wherever your design requires it to start.
+For applications requiring depth calibration from inside a counterbore or chamfer—at the exact location where full thread engagement begins—Leitech can modify the gage to measure from that precise datum.
+You receive the actual length of thread engagement, starting from wherever your design specifies.

-If a design requires measurement from a specific location, we build the gage for that location.
+If a design necessitates measurement from a specific location, we customize the gage accordingly.

-Then there's operator variability.
-One inspector counts 10.5 turns.
-Another counts 11.
-On a 1.5mm pitch thread, that's 0.75mm of difference — enough to fail an aerospace assembly or cause a fastener to bottom out in a medical device.
-And when an auditor asks for documented, traceable depth data?
-"I counted the turns" doesn't pass an ISO 1502 or AS9100 audit.
-There is no data.
-There is no traceability.
-There is no record.
+Operator variability is another concern.
+One inspector counts 10.5 turns; another counts 11.
+On a 1.5mm pitch thread, that difference translates to 0.75mm—enough to cause a failure in aerospace assembly or result in a fastener bottoming out in a medical device.
+And when an auditor requests documented, traceable depth data?
+"I counted the turns" won't satisfy an ISO 1502 or AS9100 audit.
+There is no data, no traceability, and no record.

-The Leitech COMBI Gage solves all three problems simultaneously.
-The telescoping sleeve contacts the part face — not the chamfer — and delivers a direct numerical reading of functional thread engagement from the first full thread ridge.
+The Leitech COMBI Gage solves all three problems at once.
+The telescoping sleeve contacts the part face—not the chamfer—and delivers a direct numerical reading of functional thread engagement from the first full thread ridge.
 Every time.
 Every operator.
 Fully traceable.

-Turn-counting is an estimate.
-Leitech is a measurement.
+Turn-counting is merely an estimate, whereas Leitech offers precision measurement.

 Leitech DMG power driven thread gage inspecting automotive manifold — size and depth verification.